 17. Fill up kitchen worktops with house plants

 Want to give your kitchen plenty of green appeal with house plants?
 Why not pack out the corners with pots of easy-care, steam-loving evergreens (or faux plants if your kitchen's light deprived).
-Paint the walls in a deep green and you'll exaggerate the hot-house effect further.
+Paint the walls in a deep green and you'll accentuate the hot-house effect further.